The 5 Shortest Mountains in the World

 #2 Mount Hiroyama, Japan

-If you wish to visit the title-holding mountain, bear in mind that it’s pretty tricky to find as public transportation doesn’t reach the area, which is poorly marked, making car or taxi the only viable option.
-Having said that, once you’re done with the real effort, finding Hiroyama, you are guaranteed an easy and smooth climb to the 3-meter-high peak, blessed with magnificent ocean vistas.
+If you wish to visit the title-holding mountain, bear in mind that it’s pretty tricky to find, as public transportation doesn’t reach the area, which is poorly marked, making a car or taxi the only viable option.
+That said, once you’re done with the real effort of finding Hiroyama, you are guaranteed an easy and smooth climb to the 3-meter-high peak, blessed with magnificent ocean vistas.

 Mount Hiroyama’s peak as it was in 2014, marked by a modest sign and a pile of rocks